 An applicant for admission who is a Texas resident may seek to enter Victoria College pursuant to the Academic Fresh Start statute, Texas Education Code, 51.931.
-The applicant must complete the Academic Fresh Start Petition and submit it to the Admissions & Records Office prior to registration.
+The applicant must complete the Academic Fresh Start Petition and submit it to the Admissions & Records Office prior to the official reporting date prior to the first day of class of the returning semester.
 Under the provision of this statute, the institution will not consider academic course credits or grades earned by the applicant 10 or more years prior to the starting date of the semester in which the applicant seeks to enroll.
 An applicant who makes the election to apply under this statute may not receive any course credit for courses taken 10 or more years prior to enrollment.
-For more information, contact the Admissions & Records Office, Academic Fresh Start clears only your academic record.
+For more information, contact the Admissions & Records Office.
+Academic Fresh Start clears only your academic record.
 When deciding your eligibility for financial aid, the Financial Aid Office must still count all prior credits earned.